Every child needs a dad.

 You’re probably very aware of the importance of your role as a father.
 We hear about it convincingly from thousands of kids every year in our essay contests.
 We also hear it from dads.

-Let me tell you about what one dad told me recently: At the end of the school semester, his 9-year-old son brought home a stack of papers and projects.
+Here’s what one dad said recently: At the end of the school semester, his 9-year-old son brought home a stack of papers and projects.
 One was an assignment to draw pictures representing different aspects and events in his life.
 On one page, under the heading “The Most Important Thing In My Life,” the boy had scribbled an image of his dad.

 Just imagine how that dad felt!
 He actually said he wasn’t too flattered by how the drawing portrayed his receding hairline and pudgy mid-section, but most of all he savored that feeling of being appreciated.